quicwg/base-drafts/draft-ietf-quic-recovery.md

 GetPtoTimeAndSpace():
   duration = (smoothed_rtt + max(4 * rttvar, kGranularity))
       * (2 ^ pto_count)
-  # Arm PTO from now when there are no inflight packets
-  if (no in-flight packets):
+  // Arm PTO from now when there are no inflight packets. if (no in-flight packets):
     assert(!PeerCompletedAddressValidation())
     if (has handshake keys):